Cahn-C/DevOps-Engineer-Basics/Linux Boot Sequence.md

 <br>

-Used to mount file systems temporarily in the system
+Used to mount file systems temporarily in the system (e.g. NFS)
 ```
 /mnt
 ```